peteromallet/reigh/structure.md

 • **`ShotImageManager.tsx`**: Reusable component for displaying and managing a list of images within a shot.
 Handles drag-and-drop reordering and deletion of images via callbacks.
 Used by `ShotEditor` and `ShotsPage.tsx`.
 • **`HoverScrubVideo.tsx`**: Self-contained wrapper around the `useVideoScrubbing` hook that provides hover-to-play, variable-speed scrubbing, progress-bar seeking, and playback-rate overlay.
 Now reused by `VideoOutputItem` and `MediaLightbox` to avoid duplicate logic.
 • **`TasksPane/`**:
-    – `TasksPane.tsx`: Slide-out panel from the right, activated on hover or can be locked open.
-Displays a list of tasks.
+    – `TasksPane.tsx`: Lockable, auto-hiding slide-out panel from the right for displaying tasks.
 Communicates lock state to parent layout for content adjustment.
     – `TaskList.tsx`: Component within `TasksPane` that lists tasks, allows filtering by status, and refreshing the list.
 Uses `TaskItem`.
 Receives real-time status updates via the WebSocket connection managed by `useWebSocket.ts`.
     – `TaskItem.tsx`: Displays individual task details and a button to cancel the task.